For more information on our conferences and events, please visit: extension2.missouri.edu/programs/continuing-medical-education

 - STEP TWO

-- Director of Continuing Medical Education (Mannie Hall, PhD, EdS) indicates whether the activity is approved for AMA PRA Category 1 credit.
+- Associate Director of Continuing Medical Education (Thom Pancella) indicates whether the activity is approved for AMA PRA Category 1 credit.

 - If approved, you may proceed with the activity as indicated in your application.
 If the activity changes in a way that makes the information in your application obsolete (such as new learning objectives or a difference in schedule), please provide the new information to the CME staff reviewer.